gostores/yaml/README.md

 }
 ```

-`yamlstructure.YAMLToJSON` and `yamlstructure.JSONToYAML` methods are also available:
+`yaml.YAMLToJSON` and `yaml.JSONToYAML` methods are also available:

 ```go
 package main